sprite-guard/Boss-Rush/README.md

 # Infinite Ritual
 Bullet hell boss rush game developed live on Twitch.tv/spriteguard

+>I made this game for a certain kind of person, to delight them.

 This game can be run in Chrome or as a NWJS app.
 It has not been tested in any other browsers, and probably doesn't work in them.